GiannfrancoC340/EncourageApp/README.md

 * User can click the button and it will generate a message to be shown at the bottom.
 * For each category, the user can generate a message once per day.
 * The user can go back to the previous screen in the top left.
-- [ ] **Mood Tracker Screen**
-* The user can track how they feel when they receive a message.
-It can be before or after they receive a message.
-* User can type into a large textbox how they feel, and share how the messages have affected them.
-* It will be separated based on day.
 - [ ] **Profile Screen**
 * User can see the email of the account they are signed in to.
 * User can change their password here.